grnet/agora-sp/website/docs/terms.md

 ---
-id  Privacy-Policy
+id  terms
-title: Privacy Statement
+title: Terms of Use
 ---

 ## Terms of Use